Krarvin/swen301-assignment2/README.md

 are always valid. the first parameter is a hashmap which is always created at the start of my method and a new StringWriter is made for each time format is called, therefore TemplateException will never be reached.

 c. **An evaluation which of the layouts, T1Layout or T2Layout, you recommend for use.
-Base your decision on your experience (ease of use), technical aspects (e.g. performance as shown in the stress tests, stability, number and size of direct and indirect dependencies), and social aspects (size and activity of developer community, license, support like mailing lists and stackoverflow topics, usage by others, …) **
+Base your decision on your experience (ease of use),technical aspects (e.g. performance as shown in the stress tests, stability, number and size of direct and indirect dependencies), and social aspects (size and activity of developer community, license, support like mailing lists and stackoverflow topics, usage by others, …) **

 I personally found Velocity(T1Layout) easier to use compared to FreeMarker(T2Layout).
 Based on personal experience Velocity seems like a more straightforward